hannesduske/libusbtingo/README.md

 # Libusbtingo

-C++ API for the USBtingo - USB to CAN-FD Interface
+**🔧 A lightweight C++ API for the USBtingo — USB to CAN FD converter**

-This library implements almost everything the USBtingo can do, except the logic data stream.
-If you need this functionality, you'll have to implement it yourself (and hopefully send a pull request).
+`Libusbtingo` makes it easy to interact with the USBtingo, providing **high-level access** for sending and receiving CAN and CAN FD messages.
+It also supports using the USBtingo as a **1-channel logic analyzer** with a sample rate of up to 40 MHz.

+____
+**💡 Open to contributions**<br>
+Feel free to fork, improve, and submit a pull request — looking forward to your improvements! 🚀

 # Contents
 1. [Building and installing the library](#1-building-and-installing-the-library) <br>